 - Multikine is administered in supra-physiological doses locally (near or close) to the tumor and the adjacent lymph nodes.
-The known cytokines contained in Multikine are present in amounts well below any published levels that would impart toxicity. - Phase 1 and Phase 2 clinical trials with Multikine: Most commonly reported Adverse Events associated with the administration of the investigational therapy Multikine were:
+The known cytokines contained in Multikine are present in amounts well below any published levels that would impart toxicity.

+- Phase 1 and Phase 2 clinical trials with Multikine: Most commonly reported Adverse Events associated with the administration of the investigational therapy Multikine were:

-0 Pain at the injection site 0 ł
+- Pain at the injection site

-0 Local minor bleeding at the injection site 0 ľ
+- Local minor bleeding at the injection site

-0 Edema at the injection site 0 (
+- Edema at the injection site

-0 Diarrhea
+- Diarrhea